Michael Wong (singer): Commitment: Fulfilled

-In the past, Wong always felt puzzled and uncertain whenever his fans urged him with the question, "When are you finally having a concert?"
-Due to circumstances in the past, Wong had never held his own solo concert before and always tried to soothe his fans by making promises to them that he will, one day, finally stage his own solo concert some time soon.
-And therefore, in year 2006, he finally got the chance to fulfill the commitment between him and his fans.
+In the past, Wong always felt puzzled and uncertain whenever his fans asked when he would stage a solo concert.
+Due to circumstances in the past, Wong had never held his own solo concert before and promised his fans that he would, one day, stage a solo concert.
+In 2006, he fulfilled this commitment to his fans.

-With just half a year in the Hong Kong music scene, Wong, who gained more recognition in Hong Kong, was given a golden opportunity to stage his own solo concert.
-Not only that it was his first time, but it was also to be held in the famous Hong Kong Coliseum where almost every Chinese singer dreams to stage their own concert.
-Apparently, he is the first Malaysian singer to do so.
-Although he was worried about the turn up that night, Wong's anxiety was unfounded because his concert tickets were sold out after only being available for purchase for 5 days.
-Wong was deeply surprised and delighted and thanked his fans greatly for their utmost support to his music.
-Wong completed his much-anticipated first solo concert in the Hong Kong Coliseum on 29 March, and the success of the whole concert was undeniable.
-His concert was entitled "Michael's First Fairy Tale Concert 2006".
-Wong has managed to make his mark in everybody's heart with his love for music.
-After that, he would return to his homeland, Malaysia, in September, to stage a concert there as well.
+With just half a year in the Hong Kong music scene, Wong was given the opportunity to stage his own solo concert at the Hong Kong Coliseum, the first Malaysian singer to do so.
+His concert tickets were sold out after only being available for purchase for 5 days.
+Wong thanked his fans for their utmost support of his music.
+Wong completed his much-anticipated first solo concert in the Hong Kong Coliseum on 29 March.
+His concert was entitled "Michael's First Fairy Tale Concert 2006."
+In September, he returned to his homeland, Malaysia, for his next concert.